 - Hammocks sleep cooler- Being out in the open allows you to enjoy a cool breeze.
 For this reason, hammocks are ideal for camping in tropical climates and during the summer.

 - Visibility is better in a hammock- If someone or something is approaching while you’re laying down, you can easily sit up and look out and see what or who it is.
-You can also look up and see the stars.
+You can also look up and see the stars on clear nights.

 - Hammocks have multiple uses- You can get use out of your hammock even when you’re not camping.
 Bring it to the beach, park, a barbecue, or use it in your back yard.
 Wherever you are, you can set it up, have a swing, read a book, relax, and enjoy yourself.
 You’re friends, family, and pets will enjoy it too.
 You can also use your hammock while traveling.
 I’ve hung mine at hostels, beach bars, and on ferries.

 - Finding a campsite is easier with a hammock in some destinations- This entirely depends on the terrain where you’re camping.
 For example, in dense forests, it may be easier to find a suitable campsite.
 To hang a hammock, all you need is two trees or other objects about 15 feet apart (around 4.5 meters).
 It doesn’t matter if the ground below you is sloping, rocky, or covered in a foot of water because you’ll be suspended from the trees.